stackrock/mediamachinejs/README.md

   * `width` : number representing the desired width of the thumbnail (default: 720 px).
   * `watermark` : a [Watermark](#Watermarking) object to use for the image's watermark.
-  * `successUrl` : a url for StackRock to POST to when the thumbnail has been created.
+  * `successUrl` : a url for MediaMachine to POST to when the thumbnail has been created.
-  * `failureUrl` : a url for StackRock to POST to when the thumbnail could not be created.
+  * `failureUrl` : a url for MediaMachine to POST to when the thumbnail could not be created.

 The simplest version might be: